mconf-cookbooks/zabbix/README.md

 as plaintext  node attributes.
 To prevent this, consume the `zabbix_database` LWRP in your own wrapper cookbook.

-Creates and initializes the Zabbix database
+Creates and initializes the Zabbix database.
+It currently uses `mconf-db` to install MySQL.

-Currenly only supports MySql and RDS MySql databases
+Currently it only supports MySQL and RDS MySQL databases.

 If they are not already set, this recipe will generate the following attributes: